 By taking what is not given (stealing) one seldom reaches great freedom from animosity. - Buddha

-It should pay to make proficient use of the main secrets and teachings, for few seem able to enter paradise unaided.
+It should pay to make proficient use of vert best meditation teachings, for few seem able to enter paradise unaided.
 Most fools fall short of it